1. Resources and Technology

 • Ask students to identify goals and expectations around academic integrity in relation to course learning objectives.

-• Communicate your expectations and explain your rationale for course policies on collaborative assignments, late work, proctored exams, missed tests, attendance, extra credit, the use of plagiarism detection software or proctoring software, etc.
+• Communicate your expectations and explain your rationale for course policies on artificial intelligence tools, collaborative assignments, late work, proctored exams, missed tests, attendance, extra credit, the use of plagiarism detection software or proctoring software, etc. It will make a difference to take the time at the beginning of the course to explain differences between quoting, summarizing and paraphrasing.
+Providing examples of good and bad quotation/paraphrasing will help students to know what constitutes good academic writing.

 • Define and provide examples for what constitutes plagiarism or other forms of academic dishonesty in your course.